-Conveyance Using Thoroughfare Minimum Clearance of Signal above Thoroughfare Street railways and coach lines operated by Height of trolley conductor plus 1 foot (a) overhead trolley plus 1 foot (a) Railroads which transport freight cars 25 Feet (b) Double deck motor coaches 18 Feet
+Conveyance Using Thoroughfare Minimum Clearance of Signal above Thoroughfare Street railways and coach lines operated by overhead trolley Height of trolley conductor plus 1 foot ^(a) Railroads which transport freight cars 25 Feet ^(b) Double deck motor coaches 18 Feet

-- (a) May be reduced to 14 feet if signal is more than 8 1/2 feet from nearest trolley contact conductor and if signal is maintained not less than 1 foot radially from trolley span wires. - (b) May be reduced to 14 feet if signal is more than 8 1/2 feet from centerline of track.
+(a) May be reduced to 14 feet if signal is more than 8 1/2 feet from nearest trolley contact conductor and if signal is maintained not less than 1 foot radially from trolley span wires.

+(b) May be reduced to 14 feet if signal is more than 8 1/2 feet from centerline of track.